Author: Eduardo Montero

 - Shorter track record (since 2021) than other competitors.

-- Commissions and spreads are a bit high on some financial instruments.
+- Commissions and spreads are a bit high on some financial instruments (vary slightly depending on the broker chosen).

 - Once you pass the Challenge the funded account remains a demo account and they reserve the right at their discretion to copy or not copy trades in the real market.
 This is no impediment to receiving your profits but it does raise questions as to whether there may eventually be a conflict of interest between the company and its funded traders.